Powerlearnproject/se-day1-assignment-mohumphrey/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry. it is a process of coming up with a software i.e systemic applicationof methods, tools and maintanance of high quality sofftware systems
+Explain what software engineering is and discuss its importance in the technology industry. it is a process of coming up with a software i.e systemic application of methods, tools and maintanance of high quality sofftware systems. the main importance of software engineering is always to come up with applications that make are easy to navigate while a user finds what he/she needs answers to.

 Identify and describe at least three key milestones in the evolution of software engineering. planning